roheen781/North-by-Northeast-Journeys-main/content/english/wildlife/Wildlife Tour Assam.md

 ---
-title: "Assam: Parks of the Brahmaputra Valley | WILDLIFE TOUR "
+title: "Wildlife Tour of Assam: Parks of the Brahmaputra Valley "
 date: 2018-09-24T14:48:03+06:00
-description : "This is meta description"
+description : "The Wildlife tour of Assam takes you to some of the better wildlife sancturies of India.
+Kaziranga, Manas, Nameri, Dibrusaikhowa and Namdapha National Parks"
 bg_image: images/background/wildlife/assamwildlifetour main.jpg
 image : images/background/wildlife/Wildlife tour of Assam.jpg
 live_demo :